awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

-## Working with instance metadata<a name="iam-example-instance-metadata"></a>
+## Work with instance metadata<a name="iam-example-instance-metadata"></a>

 The following policies ensure that users can only retrieve [instance metadata](ec2-instance-metadata.md) using Instance Metadata Service Version 2 \(IMDSv2\)\.
 You can combine the following four policies into one policy with four statements\.
 When combined as one policy, you can use the policy as a service control policy \(SCP\)\.
 It can work equally well as a *deny* policy that you apply to an existing IAM policy \(taking away and limiting existing permission\), or as an SCP that is applied globally across an account, an organizational unit \(OU\), or an entire organization\.

 **Note**
 The following RunInstances metadata options policies must be used in conjunction with a policy that gives the principal permissions to launch an instance with RunInstances\.
 If the principal does not also have RunInstances permissions, it will not be able to launch an instance\.
-For more information, see the policies in [Working with instances](#iam-example-instances) and [Launching instances \(RunInstances\)](#iam-example-runinstances)\.
+For more information, see the policies in [Work with instances](#iam-example-instances) and [Launch instances \(RunInstances\)](#iam-example-runinstances)\.

 **Important**
 If you use Auto Scaling groups and you need to require the use of IMDSv2 on all new instances, your Auto Scaling groups must use *launch templates*\.